Hozzu/TFLite-aarch64-linux-with-delegate/README.md

 For instruction, read README.md in each directory.

-It was tested on Qualcomm SA8195 platform which works on AGL (Automotive Grade Linux).
+It was tested on Qualcomm SA8195 platform.

 ![image](https://github.com/Hozzu/TFLite-aarch64-linux-with-delegate/assets/28533445/53abdc94-ef59-4d20-92de-334f404dd4b9)